algolia/docsearch/docs/README.md

 will finish, otherwise it will build the website and push it to `gh-pages`.

+### Deploy previews

+Any new Pull Request to the documentation will trigger a deploy preview build.

+Netlify is configured to run `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).

+This script will first check if changes were made to the `./docs` subfolder in the PR.
+If no change were made, the preview will not be generated (this will make processing time faster).

+Whenever the preview is ready, a message from Algobot will be added to the PR, along with the link to the preview.
+This is configured in Netlify UI in _Build and Deploy > Deploy notifications > Comment on GitHub pull request when deploy succeeds_.
+It uses a GitHub token from Algobot to post on its behalf.
+To generate such a token, login to Netlify with Algobot and pretend to create such a notification on any project, generate a token, and then copy-paste it in the real DocSearch account in Netlify.

 ## Internals

 The documentation generation is not using any existing static websites